iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/KKT in Linear Programming.md

 ---
 ### **KKT Conditions From Saddle Points of the Lagrangian**

+The Lagrangian contains the objective of both primal and dual.
+The primal increases the objective, the dual penalize the positive numbers (violations) of the constraints of primal.

 $$
 \begin{aligned}
     \mathcal L(x, y) := \langle c, x\rangle - \langle y, Ax - b\rangle \quad x \in \mathbb R^n, y\in \mathbb R^m_+